 So I picked up the latest GQ magazine at a cafe yesterday – this month is their GQWatch Issue.
 I flicked through the 10-12 page section and sipped at my coffee wondering when I was going to see a watch, let alone a brand, that was interesting.
 The Australian watch market is drastically uneducated but it’s eager to learn.
-Out of every category on this website the one I feel readers have taken to the most is Horology.
+Out of every category on this website, the one I feel readers have taken to the most is Horology.
 That’s a great sign, it means men are enjoying reading about watches and learning about great brands.
-I couldn’t help but feel the reason our market is so uneducated is because every publication that writes about watches delivers the same old shit again and again and again.
-The reason Tag, Omega and Cartier are the biggest sellers in Australia is because they are the only brands men are exposed to here.
+I couldn’t help but feel the reason our market is so uneducated is that every publication that writes about watches delivers the same old shit again and again and again.
+The reason Tag, Omega and Cartier are the biggest sellers in Australia is because they are the only ones with an established presence and thus, an advertising budget.
 I just want to pick up a magazine or newspaper and see a refreshing article about a watch that surprises me, a watch that tests the Australian public and makes them question the norm.

 As I read on I came to an article called ‘How to build the ultimate watch wardrobe’.
-Now from my own personal understanding of the world ‘ultimate’ I was expecting to see some ‘ultimate’ brands.
-The dictionary defines ultimate as ‘being the best or most extreme example of its kind’, so if I said to you what is the ultimate watch, 8 out of 10 men who know anything about watches would say Patek Philippe, one of the other 2 would say a boutique brand the other 8 guys have never heard of and the last guy would say something woeful like Nixon.
-So what did the ‘ultimate watch wardrobe have’ you ask?
-A $23,000 Omega, a Chopard, a Breitling, a bog standard Cartier Santos and a two tone Submariner with diamonds for a grand total of $81,635.
-If you told any watch enthusiast you spent over $80k on a collection that didn’t have a Patek, an Audemars Piguet or a Jaeger LeCoultre, they’d say sell the lot and buy a watch that counts.
+Now from my own personal understanding of the world ‘ultimate’, I was expecting to see some ‘ultimate’ brands.
+The dictionary defines ultimate as ‘being the best or most extreme example of its kind’, so if I said to you what is the ultimate watch, 8 out of 10 men who know anything about watches would say Patek Philippe, one of the other 2 would say a boutique brand the other 8 guys have never heard of and the last guy would say something like Nixon.
+So what did the ‘ultimate watch wardrobe’ have you ask?
+A $23,000 Omega, a Chopard, a gaudy Breitling, a Cartier Santos and a two-tone Submariner with a diamond dial for a grand total of $81,635.
+If you told any watch enthusiast you spent over $80k on a collection that didn’t have a Patek/Lange, an Audemars Piguet, a steel Rolex or a Jaeger LeCoultre, they’d say sell the lot and buy a watch that counts.

 I hit Chrono24.com to see what $81,635 can buy you in the following 5 categories, Dress, Boardroom, Sports, Everyday and Weekend to form the perfect watch wardrobe.
 Here are the results, all brand new and unworn models.